 In 1945, Mr. Yu-Ziang Hsu founded Far Eastern Manufacturing Company (FEMC) in Shanghai to produce the Skyscraper-brand knitting wear.
 This marked the beginning of the Far Eastern Textile business.
 In 1949, when the Nationalist government retreated to Taiwan, Far Eastern also relocated to the island, setting up its knitting factory.
 Far Eastern Textile Ltd. (FETL) was then established in 1954 in Taiwan.
 In October 2009, to reflect both the company’s current structure and vision for the future, Far Eastern Textile Ltd. was renamed Far Eastern New Century Corporation (FENC).

-The company continues to instill its staff with new concepts and skills in the tradition of “Sincerity, Diligence, Thrift and Prudence”.
+FENC continues to instill its staff with new concepts and skills in the tradition of “Sincerity, Diligence, Thrift and Prudence”.
 With innovative thinking, superior technology, and management’s commitment to excellence, FENC aims to continue its leadership in the polyester and textile industry, maximize the value of its property and equity holdings, and bring happiness and prosperity to our global community.